-On average, female investors invest about 40% less money than their male counterparts.
+Despite living longer and historically earning less than men, women are more conservative in investing.
+According to S&P Global, only 26% of American women have money in the stock market.
 Failing to invest enough can hinder financial freedom, delay retirement, and make it harder to reach your goals.

-However, there is some good news — when female investors do start investing, they’re more likely to see better returns thanks to their patience and level-headed approach!
+However, there is some good news — when female investors do invest, they’re more likely to see better returns thanks to their patience and level-headed approach!
 Go, ladies!

 Need more inspiration?
 Watch this episode of the “Black Money Series,” from our partner dfree.
 Nia and Chloe discuss some tips on how YOU can work your mind, money, and MAGIC!